stardust-coder/myportfolio/content/about/english.md

 * Nov.
 2022 🎉 Our paper was accepted in [ACM SenSys 2022](https://dl.acm.org/doi/10.1145/3560905.3568097) !
 * Feb.
 2022 💪 Founded [EQUES Inc.](https://www.eques.co.jp) as CTO !

-#### 💊 Medical・Pharma LLM Projects
+#### 💊 Medical/Pharma LLM Projects
-* [Foundation models × Healthcare network data](https://prtimes.jp/main/html/rd/p/000000012.000101360.html) is a collaborative research with Kyoto Univ. and EQUES Inc. Ongoing.
+* [Foundation models × Healthcare network data](https://prtimes.jp/main/html/rd/p/000000012.000101360.html) is a collaborative research with Kyoto Univ. and EQUES Inc.
 * [JPharmatron-7B](https://huggingface.co/collections/EQUES/jpharmatron-680a330b4dfce3ac43009984) is the first Japanese pharmaceutical domain specific LLM, developed along with new benchamrks [JPharmaBench](https://huggingface.co/collections/EQUES/jpharmabench-680a34acfe96870e41d050d8).
+Accepted at IJCNLP-AACL 2025 Main.
 A work at EQUES Inc.
 * [Japanese Medical Language Model Evaluation Harness](https://github.com/stardust-coder/japanese-lm-med-harness) is the evaluation codes and leaderboard for medical LLMs.
 A work at AIST KAKUSEI.
 * [MedSwallow](https://huggingface.co/AIgroup-CVM-utokyohospital/MedSwallow-70b) is the second Japanese medical LLM finetuned from Swallow-70b-instruct-hf.
 A work at UTokyo Hospital.
 * [JMedLoRA](https://huggingface.co/AIgroup-CVM-utokyohospital/llama2-jmedlora-3000) is the first Japanese medical LLM finetuned from Llama2.
 A work at UTokyo Hospital.